 2) Hummingbird Page Speed Optimization

-Hummingbird is another great WordPress cache plugin developed by WPMU DEV.
+Hummingbird is considered as one of the best WordPress cache plugins developed by WPMU DEV.
 The plugin has over 70,000 active installations and offers features like compression, minification, lazy loading, and browser caching tools.

 3) W3 Total Cache